jkszan/Data-Science-Term-Project/OLAP-Dashboard/README.md

  1987 |     4 |     8.95416666666667 |   34.191076191792334 |  15150.77679246737 |    5
 ```

-12. Usage of Window Clause:
+12. Usage of Window Clause: A calculation of the percentage of hectares burnt in a 3 month moving average

       ```SELECT burnincidentid,EXTRACT(YEAR FROM burncostdate) as year,EXTRACT(MONTH FROM burncostdate) as month,hectaresburnt, hectaresburnt / SUM(hectaresburnt) OVER W AS fires_mov_avg FROM dailyburncost GROUP BY GROUPING SETS ((burnincidentid,year,month,hectaresburnt)) WINDOW W AS (PARTITION BY EXTRACT(YEAR FROM burncostdate) ORDER BY EXTRACT(MONTH FROM burncostdate) RANGE BETWEEN '1' PRECEDING AND '1' FOLLOWING)```

-TODO: Explain this one

 ```
  burnincidentid | year | month |     hectaresburnt      |     fires_mov_avg